Dr David Cavan

 By 2013, I was ready for a new challenge and left the UK to work for three years as the Director of Policy and Programmes at the International Diabetes Federation (IDF) in Brussels.
 The IDF is a global federation that represents over 240 national diabetes associations.
 In this role, I was responsible for overseeing a range of projects and programmes that addressed the needs of people with diabetes at a global level.

 In 2014 I published my first book, ‘Reverse Your Diabetes: the step-by-step plan to take control of type 2 diabetes’, aimed at providing people with type 2 diabetes with the information they need to make lifestyle changes to achieve better control of their condition, and potentially to reverse it.
 This was followed in 2016 by ‘Reverse Your Diabetes Diet’, providing 60 recipes to help people better manage type 2 diabetes.
-In 2018 I published 'Take Control of Type 1 Diabetes' and, together with Emma Porter, 'The Low Carb Diabetes Cookbook'.
-My latest book, 'How to Reverse type 2 Diabetes and Prediabetes' was published in 2024 and provides practical advice on reversing type 2 diabetes and prediabetes, backed up by the latest evidence from around the world.
+In 2018 I published 'Take Control of Type 1 Diabetes' and, together with Emma Porter, 'The Low Carb Diabetes Cookbook', 'How to Reverse type 2 Diabetes and Prediabetes' was published in 2024 and provides practical advice on reversing type 2 diabetes and prediabetes, backed up by the latest evidence from around the world.
+This was followed in 2025 by ‘Managing Type 2 Diabetes’ and in 2026 by ‘A Guide to Weight Loss Injections’.

-I am based in Dorset on the south coast of England and divide my time between clinical work (at the private London Medical clinic and the University Hospitals Dorset NHS Diabetes Clinics), international project work (currently in Bermuda and Kenya), professional training and writing.
+I am based in Dorset on the south coast of England and divide my time between clinical work (at the private London Medical clinic and Private Health UHD in Bournemouth) and the University Hospitals Dorset NHS Diabetes Clinics, international project work, professional training and writing.